Most Attractive Lakes in Arkansas for Fishing & Activities

 Lake Ouachita is the cleanest lake in Arkansas, where you can swim worry-free.
 Also, the underwater city in the lake allows you to have a memorable scuba diving experience.

 If Lake Ouachita becomes too crowded, you can transfer to Bull Shoals Lake.
-There are numerous lake arms to enjoy boating and fishing.
+There are numerous lakes arms to enjoy boating and fishing.

 The resort state park features many hiking trails where you can explore Arkansas’ wildlife and see the bald eagles or other wild animals.